High-Harmonic Generation and Correlated Electron Emission from Relativistic Plasma Mirrors at 1 kHz Repetition Rate: Materials and Methods

-The emitted SHHG radiation in the specular direction is recorded using an angularly resolving XUV spectrometer, including a gold-coated flat-field grating (600 lines/mm, 85.3$^\circ$ incidence) and micro-channel-plate (MCP) and phosphor screen detector.
-The MCP is time-gated for $\approx 250\:$ns synchronously with the laser pulses so as to suppress longer background plasma emission.
-The phosphor screen is finally imaged by a charged-coupled-device (CCD) camera to record angularly resolved ($[-30,30]\:$mrad) SHHG spectra.
-This only detects the central part of the the emitted SHHG beam, which in our conditions, owing in particular to the small source spot, has a FWHM-divergence of $\gtrsim70\:$mrad.
-The SHHG-spectra shown in the follwoing are angularly integrated over the full range and represent the MCP signal without corretion for the spectral response of the XUV spectrometer so as to enhance the visibility of the higher harmonic orders.
+The emitted SHHG radiation in the specular direction is recorded using an angle-resolving XUV spectrograph (cf. figure~\ref{fig:setup}), home-built with a gold-coated flat-field grating (600 lines/mm, 85.3$^\circ$ incidence) and a micro-channel-plate (MCP) and phosphor screen detector.
+The MCP is time-gated for $\approx 250\:$ns synchronously with the laser pulses so as to suppress the detection of longer background plasma emission.
+The phosphor screen is finally imaged by a charged-coupled-device (CCD) camera to record angle-resolved ($\beta\in[-35,35]\:$mrad) SHHG spectra.
+This only detects the central part of the SHHG beam, which in our conditions has a FWHM-divergence of $\approx70\:$mrad, owing in particular to the small source spot.
+The SHHG-spectra shown in the following are angle-integrated over the full detected range and represent the MCP signal without correction for the spectrometer's spectral response so as to enhance the visibility of the higher harmonic orders.

-Synchronuously, we detect the angular emission profile of electrons with energies $>150\:$keV with a lanex-screen~\cite{glinec_absolute_2006}, placed between the specular and the target-normal directions imaged by another CCD camera.
-The distributions along the azimuthal angle (in the incidence plane) shown in the following are integrated over the polar angle (perpendicualr to the incidence plane).
+Simultaneously, we detect the angular emission profile of electrons with energies $>150\:$keV with a lanex-screen~\cite{glinec_absolute_2006} covered by a 15-\textmu m aluminium foil, placed between the specular and the target-normal directions and imaged by a CCD camera (cf. figure~\ref{fig:setup}).
+The distributions along the azimuthal angle $\phi$ (in the incidence plane) shown in the following are integrated over the polar angle $\beta\in[-15^\circ,15^\circ]$ (perpendicular to the incidence plane).

-All data shown are acquired by integrating over 100-ms long bursts of pulses at 1~kHz repetition rate, i.e. over 100 shots.
+All shown data are acquired by integrating over 100-ms long bursts of pulses at 1~kHz repetition rate. \comm{The carrier-envelope phase (CEP) of the laser pulses has not been locked in this work.
+Its rapid random variation during these 100-shot acquisitions thus averages out CEP-effects on the SHHG~\cite{kormin_spectral_2018,jahn_towards_2019,bohle_generation_2020} and electron emission.}